igemsoftware2019/iGemMarburg2019/README.md

 ## Software

-### aNSo - artificial Nuclear integration Site option
+### aNSo - artificial Neutral integration Site option
-This folder contains a Python script to find artificial Nuclear integration Site options in a genome.
+This folder contains a Python script to find artificial Neutral integration Site options in a genome.
 Furthermore, it contains the input data used to find aNSo in the genome of *Synechococcus elongatus* UTEX 2973, such as the genome sequenced by [Yu et al., 2015](https://doi.org/10.1038/srep08132) as a FASTA file and a GenBank (gbk) file comprising all genes and TSS with their positions identified in a transcriptomics study by [Tan et al., 2018](https://doi.org/10.1186/s13068-018-1215-8), and the generated results for *S. elongatus*.

 To run this script Python 3 is required, using the modules SeqIO from Bio, pandas, re and os.